 Weighing Your Options as the Wronged Home Seller

 Axess Law flat fee real estate lawyers are available in person or by video conference 7 days a week, at your convenience.
-Make a day or evening appointment by calling toll free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form.
-In person appointments are available in Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland.
-Video calls and e-signing appointments are available from any location in Ontario.
+Make a day or evening appointment by calling toll free to 1-877-552-9377 or dial our 647-479-0118 lawyer line in Toronto.
+Book appointments on your own using our easy online booking form.
+In person appointments are available in any of our conveniently located Greater Toronto Area or Ottawa law offices.
+Virtual video calls and signing appointments are available from any location in Ontario.

 Click here to learn more about Axess Law’s real estate law services.